 Covid requirements limit the number of people that can be in the rehearsal hall to 50.

 Teresa created the following outline for an ideal orchestra with a 50-person limit.

 2nd violin - 8

 viola - 7

 oboe - 2

 percussion - 1

 The Winter quarter final concert is scheduled for Wednesday, March 16, 7:30 p.m.
 A physical location for this concert is still up in air.
-The Lake City Mennonite Church will need to be contacted to see if they are now open to have us.
+The Lake City Mennonite Church will need to be contacted to see if they are allowing gatherings.
 If not, we'll continue to look for a location.
-If a location is not found by the next Board meeting, February 2, 2021 then concert will only be streamed on the web.
+If a location is not found by the next Board meeting, February 16, 2022 then concert will only be streamed on the web.

 The Spring Concert might be held at the Nordic Heritage Museum.
 Gennie and Jackie are working on partnering with them, which would allow the Symphony to rent the hall at half the normal rate.

 The next Board meeting is on Wednesday, February 16, 2022 at 6:30 p.m. at the Music Center of the Northwest.